andreafalletti/hyprland-/Configuring-Hyprland.md

 monitor=name,disable
 ```

-_Warning:_ Monitors are NOT applied live, yet.
-Restart Hyprland to apply changes.
+_Warning:_ Monitor rules applied live can occasionally crash the compositor! (live = when the compositor is running, you change the monitor rule and save to reload)

 ```
 workspace=name,number